-Full-day student (excluding Kindergarten) have rest time daily.
-Naptime is held after lunch for approximately 2 hours.
+Full-day student (excluding Kindergarten- 1st graders) have rest time daily.
+Naptime is held after lunch for approximately two hours.
+For the older students, the length of time varies developmentally.
 Students that have developmentally outgrown naps and show readiness to work with focus and independence have the opportunity to participate in the afternoon work cycle.
 Student readiness for the afternoon work cycle is determined by the teacher and Head of School.